Home of English Grammar

 Answers

-2. The family approves of her new fiance.
+2. The family approves of her new fiancé.

-3. We are objected to the idea.
+3. We are opposed to the idea.

-4. In this state, parental approval is necessary before a seventeen-year old can obtain a driver’s license.
+4. In this state, parental approval is necessary before a seventeen-year-old can obtain a driver’s license.

 5. I object to doing this.